hemanth-nag/object_size_measurement_openCV/README.md

 ## Summary:

-This repo contains code to measure size of objects placed on an A4 sized sheet using openCV.
+This repo contains code to measure size of objects placed on a A4 sized sheet using openCV.

 It doesn't work if the objects are not on a A4 sheet because A4 sheet is considered as the reference to calculate dimensions of other objects.